 The screw was then tightened against the rebar to hold it in place.

 You can spruce up your spooky fence even more by adding lights and other Halloween decorations such as skeletons, skulls, and other ghouls.
+We put some fun black lights out in the yard to really light things up at night and make the whole scene seem even more “spooky”.

 The pillars were formed using scrap pieces of plywood, paneling, or any other thin pieces of wood.
 Styrofoam sheets were then glued to the wood and caulked together to give them a stone-looking finish.
 If you have any styrofoam coolers from past purchases you can cut those up to use 😉